 Elizabeth Verrill: Elizabeth graduated from Manhattanville College in 2008 with a B.A. in Anthropology and Asian Studies.
 Elizabeth has had a passion for traveling and languages for most of her life, and is especially interested in the globalization of the English language – from its earliest utterance in ancient Anglo-Saxon kingdoms, to its 21st century effects on developed and developing nations.
 After graduating, Elizabeth plans to continue traveling the world and studying the interaction of cultures and languages.

 Click on student's name to email.

 Aneil Tripathy: Aneil graduated from Brandeis University in 2012 with a degree in Anthropology.
 He has always been interested in Global Studies, having family in the United States, India, and around the world.
-As an undergraduate, Aneil spent his junior year abroad at the London School of Economics, where he had the opportunities to study anthropology in the British system, run a radio show relating to anthropological issues, and explore Europe during breaks.
-The summer before joining the Global Studies program, Aneil interned with the NGO Ekjut, located in Jharkhand, India.
+As an undergraduate, Aneil spent his junior year abroad at the London School of Economics, where he studied anthropology in the British system, ran a radio show relating to anthropological issues, and explored Europe during breaks.
+The summer before joining the Global Studies program, Aneil interned with the NGO Ekjut in Jharkhand, India.
 His time there alerted him to issues facing development initiatives as well as the Self Help Group movement in India.
-Through the Global Studies Masters program, Aneil hopes to study in depth the consequences of microfinance, as well as current environmental issues facing global society.
+Through the Global Studies Master's program, Aneil hopes to study in depth the consequences of microfinance, as well as current environmental issues facing global society.

 Entered Fall 2011